Best Blenders (2026)

 New for 2026, the Nutribullet Ultra 1200 brings 1,200 watts, a titanium-coated Rapid Extractor Blade, and a 32-ounce Tritan Renew cup (50% recycled content) in what Nutribullet markets as the quietest single-serve blender — engineered to produce sound at a lower frequency than prior models.
 Tom's Guide's April 2026 review confirmed faster extraction than the original Pro 900 on fibrous greens and seeds.
 Ideal for early-morning smoothies without waking the household. [src10]

 The Alta Pro is Costco's 2026 exclusive Vitamix: a 2.2-HP (1,440W) motor driving a 64-ounce low-profile Tritan container that fits under most 18-inch upper cabinets — a constraint the 5200's 20.5-inch jar famously fails.
 Includes two programs (Smoothies, Hot Soups) plus self-cleaning and a 10-year warranty.
-At ~$299.99 it undercuts every other full-size Vitamix by $30-$150 while matching Ascent-series motor power.
+At ~$299.99 in-warehouse it undercuts every other full-size Vitamix; on Amazon it is currently listed only as a Renewed Premium unit (~$350) under B0GVZZ2PY3.
 Best choice for Costco members who want the cheapest path to genuine Vitamix performance in a cabinet-friendly form. [src9]

 Decision Logic